GavinHuttley/gav_blog/_sources/posts/starting_research.rst.txt

 .. [#] If you aren't prepared to accept that, you should probably do something else.
 .. [#] Properties that are problematic now may not have been evident before; hence "the problem" is new.
-.. [#] Bearing in mind you must avoid restating it to a question to which you already know the answer from examining your data -- avoid *a posteori* questions!
+.. [#] Bearing in mind you must avoid restating it to a question to which you already know the answer from examining your data -- avoid *a posteori* questions.
 .. [#] In science, we frame the value of work as its "significance".
 .. [#] For challenging algorithmic problems, substitute a competitor in place for where *your* work will fit.
 .. [#] In a well designed and executed project, a "failure" will be useful since it reveals some fundamental property that was previously not appreciated.
 Getting value from a failure requires you to be able to :ref:`avoid uninteresting answers <correctness>`.
 You need to ensure that failure is not due to an error on your part.
-If you cannot establish failure as interesting, you likely have a very high-risk project indeed, and you should probably change your project goals!
+If you cannot establish failure as interesting, you likely have a very high-risk project indeed, and you should probably change your project goals.